Machine-Made Media: Monitoring the Mobilization of Machine-Generated Articles on Misinformation and Mainstream News Websites: Background and Related Work

 \section{Background and Related Work}

 Recent advances in large language models (LLMs) have resulted in impressive performance on a variety of tasks, most notably convincing text generation~\cite{brown2020language, chowdhery2022palm, ChatGPT2022, zellers2019defending}.
-However, despite the their popularity, widespread availability of LLMs can also be problematic.
-Zeller et~al.~\shortcite{zellers2019defending} perhaps first showed that GPT-2 can create convincing articles that evoke more trust than human-written articles, within the past year, models like Open AI's ChatGPT, Meta's LLaMa, and Google's Bard have largely democratized their use.
+Within the past year, models like Open AI's ChatGPT, Meta's LLaMa, and Google's Bard have largely democratized their use.
+However, despite their popularity, the widespread availability of LLMs can be problematic.
+For example, Zeller et~al.~\shortcite{zellers2019defending} showed that even the older GPT-2 LLM can create convincing articles, often with factual errors, that evoke more trust than human-written articles.

+\textbf{Definition: Synthetic Articles} Within this work, we consider new articles largely generated by LLMs and other automated software to be \textit{synthetic/machine-generated}~\cite{gagiano2021robustness}.
+For instance, the article produced by prompting the API for OpenAI's \texttt{GPT-3.5 davinici} LLM would be considered \textit{synthetic}.
+We note, however, as shown in prior work~\cite{mitchell2023detectgpt,uchendu2021turingbench}, heavily human-edited machine-generates news articles are difficult to detect, often being indistinguishable from human-written news articles.
+As such, within this work, we further define \textit{synthetic} news articles as those that are largely if not completely generated by LLMs without significant human modification.

-\textbf{Real-World Use of Machine-Generated News Media.} While the large-scale democratization of the generative models is new, the use of machine-generated or \textit{synthetic} articles by news websites is not.
+\textbf{Real-World Use of Synthetic News Media.} While the large-scale democratization of generative models is new, the use of machine-generated or \textit{synthetic} articles by news websites is not.
 Since as early as 2019, Bloomberg has used the service Cyborg to automate the creation of nearly one-third of their articles~\cite{Peiser2019}.
 Similarly, since 2019, as reported by the New York Times, other reputable news sources including The Associated Press, The Washington Post, and The Los Angeles Times, have used machine-generation services to write articles on topics that range from minor league baseball to earthquakes~\cite{Peiser2019}.
-However, articles that contain machine-generated content from services such as Cyborg, BERTie, or ChatGPT, while reducing the workload of reporters, have been shown to often contain factual errors~\cite{Alba2023,Leffer2023}.
+However, articles that contain machine-generated content from services such as Cyborg, BERTie, or ChatGPT, while reducing the workload of reporters, have also been shown to often contain factual errors~\cite{Alba2023,Leffer2023}.
 As a result, much research has focused on detecting machine-generated news articles~\cite{zellers2019defending,uchendu2020authorship,he2023mgtbench,ippolito2020automatic}.